-Travel to the UK during COVID-19: What you need to know before you go - Local News 8
+Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 The UK suffered a devastating first wave in 2020, followed by a troubling winter in the wake of the discovery of the Alpha (Kent) variant.

-There have been over 4.9 million COVID cases and more than 128,000 deaths in the UK as of July 5.
+There have been over 5 million Covid cases and more than 128,500 deaths in the UK as of July 8.

 The UK was the world’s first country to begin a vaccination program, which has lessened the burden on the National Health Service.